jason89521/daxus/README.md

 In my company, we use Redux with async thunk to manage server state.
 While Redux brings many benefits with centralized state management, it also comes with some drawbacks.
 For example, combining all reducers into a single store leads to excessively large initial JavaScript files.
 Additionally, even with Redux Toolkit, we still need to write a lot of repetitive code.
 As a result, senior engineers in the company have been considering replacing Redux, but so far, we haven't found a suitable package.

-### Why not use SWR or React Query?
+### Why not use React Query?

-Actually, we have tried incorporating both SWR and React Query into our internal console-type websites, and colleagues find React Query to be more user-friendly than SWR.
+Actually, we have tried incorporating both React Query and SWR into our internal console-type websites, and colleagues find React Query to be more user-friendly than SWR.
 Although React Query performs well in console-type products, most colleagues believe it is not quite suitable for our main product website.

 Our product is a user forum that receives a large number of user visits every day.
 Here's an example that colleagues think React Query is not suitable for our product: when a user creates a new comment, we want the corresponding post's `totalCommentCount` to increase by one.
 From the perspective of React Query, we should execute the following code after creating a comment: